getdreamio/remote-orchestration-services/readme.md

 ## Documentation
 For detailed information on the architecture and design, refer to the diagrams in the `.docs` folder.

-## Contributing
-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the GPLv2 License.
+See the [LICENSE.GPL2](LICENSE.GPL2) file for details.